rexfordessilfie/authjs-express-demo/README.md

 The conversion logic that makes this demo possible is found in [`httpApiAdapters.ts`](./src/utils/httpApiAdapters.ts).

-# References
+# Acknowledgements

 - [next-auth-express-demo](https://github.com/rexfordessilfie/next-auth-express-demo) for Express app setup.
-- [authjs-node-example](https://github.com/jibla/authjs-node-example) for TS configuration and POC.
+- [authjs-node-example](https://github.com/jibla/authjs-node-example) for TS configuration and working example.